tabalinas/jssocials/README.md

 ### Themes

-To turn on specific theme just link one of available stylesheets
+To turn on a specific theme just link one of available stylesheets

 * **jssocials-theme-flat.css** - flat theme
 * **jssocials-theme-classic.css** - classical theme with raised buttons